maks-rafalko/maks-rafalko.github.io/source/_posts/symfony-tests-performance.md

 asserting in tests that response contains exactly this exception message `There is a conflict between X and Y` in functional tests when `APP_DEBUG=true`, while in fact the response message is `The server returned a "409 Conflict".` with `APP_DEBUG=false`, and test start failing after using `APP_DEBUG=false`.

-Using `APP_DEBUG=false` with functional tests is a *right way* from `5xx` errors points of view and this mimics a real production environment.
+Using `APP_DEBUG=false` with functional tests is a *right way* from errors/exceptions points of view and this mimics a real production environment.

+Again, to save developers' time, let's try to change API-Platform distribution and add this behavior by default: [api-platform/api-platform#2078](https://github.com/api-platform/api-platform/pull/2078)

 <a name="completely-disable-xdebug"></a>
 ## Completely disable Xdebug

 Many of us install `Xdebug` for debugging purposes, adding it to the base development docker images or right to the local machine.
-If you use `pcov` to collect a coverage, `Xdebug` can still impact a performance of the test suite, even if you use `xdebug.mode=debug` but not `xdebug.mode=coverage`.
+If you use `pcov` to collect a coverage or _even if you don't collect coverage at all_, `Xdebug` can still impact a performance of the test suite, even if you use `xdebug.mode=debug` but not `xdebug.mode=coverage`.

 So make sure to completely disable `Xdebug` before running your tests: